arenekosreal/E5Renewer.Net/README.md

     You can download prebuilt program at [Release](https://github.com/arenekosreal/E5Renewer.Net/releases) page, simply choose which one you want, download it, unpack it and run it.
     If you want to build from source, you can run `dotnet publish` and you will find binaries at `bin/Release/net8.0`.
-    You may want to pass `-p PublishAot=true` to generate a binary with less space usage.

 5. Run program